tailwindlabs/tailwindcss/source/docs/line-height.blade.md

 ## Customizing

-### Line Heights

-By default Tailwind provides six `line-height` utilities.
-You change, add, or remove these by editing the `theme.lineHeight` section of your Tailwind config.
+By default Tailwind provides six relative and eight fixed `line-height` utilities.
+You change, add, or remove these by customizing the `skew` section of your Tailwind theme config.

-@component('_partials.customized-config', ['key' => 'theme.lineHeight'])
+@component('_partials.customized-config', ['key' => 'theme.extend.lineHeight'])
-  none: 1,
-  tight: 1.25,
-- snug: 1.375,
-  normal: 1.5,
-- relaxed: 1.625,
++ 'extra-loose': '2.5',
-+ relaxed: 1.75,
++ '12': '3rem',
-  loose: 2,
 @endcomponent

 @include('_partials.variants-and-disabling', [